-The pre-configured environments available through the Terra interface are regularly updated.
-You have several options when it comes to selecting prior versions of containers, and tracking updates to the pre-configured ones.
+The preconfigured environments available through the Terra interface are regularly updated.
+In this article, you'll learn about several options for selecting prior versions of containers, and tracking updates to the preconfigured ones.

 Cloud Environments basics

-Cloud Environments are packaged in the form of Docker containers.
-A Docker container is a unit of software that contains instructions for installing all the necessary dependencies for a given application to run smoothly.
-The latest default environment can always be selected in the Terra UI:
+Cloud Environments are packaged in a Docker container, a unit of software that contains instructions for installing all the libraries, packages, and dependencies needed for a given application to run smoothly.

-- Making sure that you are using the right version of GATK or your programming language of choice may address all of your issues, but if not, you can visit our Git for more detail about the versions of individual packages in each pre-configured environment.
+Using the right version of GATK or your programming language of choice may address all of your issues.

-The Git lists exactly what packages are present in each of our base images.
-This is also where you would go to download the base images in order to modify it to create your own custom docker image (check out this tutorial to see how that’s done).
+The Git is where you go to download the base images so you can modify them to create your own custom docker image (check out this tutorial).

 - You can find all previous Terra Docker images in the Broad Google Container Registry.
 See this guide to get started!